 If you thought that Akira Kurosawa’s films were all historical epics, featuring swordfights and Samurai warriors, then you really need to think again.
 Kurosawa also made several dramas and thrillers set in the present day of his time(40’s and 50’s Japan.)

 Two of my favourites amongst these particular set of films are Ikiru and The Quiet Duel.

-Set in Japan during a rather oppressive heatwave, this Noir Thriller features Kurosawa’s regular lead actor Toshiro Mifune.
+The film is set in Japan and takes place during a rather oppressive heatwave.
+This Noir Thriller features Kurosawa’s regular lead actor Toshiro Mifune.
 Mifune delivers one of the best performances of his career in this film.